Knifa/osd-dump-tools/README.md

   Download ffmpeg from https://github.com/BtbN/FFmpeg-Builds/releases Extract to any folder on disk (i.e. c:\ffmpeg), add this folder to environment variable 'path' To use tool you have to run priviledged cmd.
 Start-> search for cmd -> right click -> run as admin.
-  If you don't like to use elevated shell other solution is to use WSL.
+  If you don't like to use elevated shell you can use --nolinks option other solution is to use WSL.
+  --nolinks option consume more disk space as instead of linking files there are created on disk.
 ### Setup

 ```shell